yochannah/carpentries.org/pages/workshop_faq.md

 ### How soon can I request a Carpentries workshop?

 The Carpentries workshops are offered on-demand, not on a set schedule.
 We ask for a minimum of 2-3 months lead time to organise the workshop.
 If a request is less than 2 months, there will be no guarantee that we will be able to provide Instructors for your workshop.
+Please be advised that a workshop will not be scheduled until it has been confirmed by the host and The Carpentries Workshop Administrator.
+Our workshops are organised based on the order the Workshop Request Form is received and finalized.

 ### My currency is not USD, will I get invoiced in USD or my local currency?